 Endometriosis cause your endometrium — the tissue that lines your uterus every month that you then shed during your period — to develop on organs and tissue outside of your womb.
 Most of the time, the misplaced endometrium grows on other reproductive organs like your ovaries, fallopian tubes, and the outside of your uterus.
 It can also grow on other pelvic organs like your bladder and bowel.
 Rarely, endometriosis can develop on your spine or other organs.

 Consider a hypothetical young woman who has recently reached puberty.
-She’s been through sex-ed and knows that her periods may be irregular to begin with and that cramps are normal.
+She’s been through sex ed and knows that her periods may be irregular to begin with and that cramps are normal.
 But her cramps are excruciating and make her want to stay home from school.
-The cramps also occur throughout the month, even when her next periods is weeks away.
+The cramps also occur throughout the month, even when her next period is weeks away.
 Fortunately, her mother, who recognizes the symptoms, makes her an appointment with a trusted women’s health provider here at Maiden Lane Medical to get tested and treated for endometriosis.

 Unfortunately, you can’t count on your symptoms subsiding when you reach menopause.
 While your hormone levels decline, level out, and your fertility ends, you could still have endometriosis or scar tissue on your pelvic organs that cause pelvic pain and painful intercourse.

 You may not develop symptoms of endometriosis as soon as you start puberty.
 The average age of endometriosis diagnosis is between the ages of 25-35.
 Diagnosing endometriosis can take some time.
-Many reproductive health issues cause similar symptoms, and your women’s health care provider may need to run several tests to rule out all other possibilities.
+Many reproductive health issues cause similar symptoms, and your women’s healthcare provider may need to run several tests to rule out all other possibilities.

 Some of the tests we use to assess your reproductive health include: